MurphLaws/Influence-Based-Detection-of-ML-Attacks/README.md

 conda create -n ibda python=3.9 conda activate ibda
 ```
 Install poetry for package management and conflict resolution.
-Then go to the project main directory, i.e., when the .toml file is reachable and run
+Then go to the project main directory, i.e., where the *.toml* file is reachable and run
 ```
 poetry install
 ```